Tips for Taking you Toddler to Disneyland! {Toddler Friendly Rides}

 Diapers, Wipes and a Change of Clothes:

-I mean you already carry al ofl that if your toddler isn’t potty trained anyway, right?
+I mean you already carry all of that if your toddler isn’t potty trained anyway, right?
 Just make sure to pack a few extra diapers if you are planning to stay at Disneyland all day.
-Disneyland also has a baby center that includes facilities for diaper changing, nursing and bottle feeding .
+Disneyland also has a baby center that includes facilities for diaper changing, nursing and bottle feeding.
 They also sell diapers, wipes, baby food in case you forget to bring them or need extras.

 When you arrive at Disneyland head to Fantasyland first, Fantasyland has the big castle as well as several gentle rides themed after Disney movies.
-Many toddler friendly rides there.
+Many of our Disneyland Toddler Friendly Rides are there.

 Gentle & Fun Rides for Toddlers at Disneyland*: